nickChatProject/chatServer/README.md

-# Real-Time Chat App with FastAPI and WebSocket
+# Real-Time Chat App Server with FastAPI and WebSocket

 ## Features